-NOTE: Based on the results of NCDOT's funding formula, this project was not funded in the 2016-2025 State Transportation Improvement Plan.
+NOTE: Based on the results of NCDOT's funding formula, this project was not funded in the current State Transportation Improvement Program.
 If the project is funded at a later date, updates will be posted to this page.

 Project Overview and Purpose